cmihail/slice/README.md

 =====

 0. Run:
+  - configure WebApp with TOMCAT and AXIS (see 6.)
   - ant run: starts server and 3 client instances
   - login using user1 (Buyer), user2 (Manufacturer) and user3 (Manufacturer);
     password is not important, but the username must be one of those 3 (they correspond to config files user1.cfg, user2.cfg, user3.cfg)